-Norfolk Island pine, also known as Australian pine, is an evergreen plant most often grown indoors; however, the plant is suitable for growing outdoors in USDA plant hardiness zones 9 through 11.
-The plant may cause vomiting and depression when ingested by cats and dogs, according to the ASPCA's Animal Poison Control Center.
+Norfolk Island pine, also known as Australian pine, is an evergreen plant most often grown indoors; however, the plant is suitable for growing outdoors in USDA zones 9 through 11.
+The plant may cause vomiting and depression when ingested by cats and dogs.
 Norfolk Island pine is believed to be safe for humans; however, some people may experience skin irritation after handling the plant.

-Yew pine also known as Buddhist pine or Japanese yew, is an attractive garden plant, favored for its bright green leaves and easy growth habits.
-However, the fleshy seeds of the yew pine, which isn't a true pine, resemble fruit and are mildly toxic when eaten by children.
-Symptoms of ingestion include nausea, vomiting and diarrhea.
-Ingestion of yew pine may also cause vomiting and diarrhea in domestic animals, including dogs, cats and horses.
-Yew pine grows in USDA planting zones 7 through 10.
+Yew pine (Podocarpus macrophyllus), also known as Buddhist pine or Japanese yew, is an attractive garden plant, favored for its bright green leaves and easy growth habits.
+However, the fleshy seeds of the yew pine, which isn't a true pine, resemble fruit and are mildly toxic when eaten.
+Symptoms of ingestion include nausea, vomiting and diarrhea, according to the ASPCA's Animal Poison Control Center.

 M.H.
 Dyer began her writing career as a staff writer at a community newspaper and is now a full-time commercial writer.
 She writes about a variety of topics, with a focus on sustainable, pesticide- and herbicide-free gardening.
 She is an Oregon State University Master Gardener and Master Naturalist and holds a Master of Fine Arts in creative nonfiction writing.